Deepomatic/deepoctl/README.md

 Valid outputs are:

-- /path/to/file: write the output to the specifed file.
+- /path/to/file: write the output to the specified file.

     - For images or json, the name can contain a wildcard (e.g. `/tmp/frame%05d.json`) that will be replaced with the index in the sequence.
     - For videos, the output frames will be concatenated in a single file